Fooooooooooox/hello-move/notes.md

 ```
 the path here is: /Users/foooox/move/language/move-stdlib

+## rev
+rev here is the commit hash

+(i don't see the meaning of this para... )

+so i just leave it blank
+rev=<git commit hash>

 # modules & scripts

 modules: libraries that define struct types(global storage) and functions(the rules for updating storage)